nicolasozols/stock-prediction-data-analysis/README.md

 # Data Analysis | Undertanding results from a Stock Price Prediction database

 ## Project goal:
-To understand the behavior and reliability of the predictions made by a Deep Neural Network model about Petrobras' (PETR4) stock price.
+The objective of this data analysis is to understand the behavior and reliability of the predictions made by a Deep Neural Network model about Petrobras' (PETR4) stock price.
 This project showcases my abilities at:
 - Bringing relevant insights with data analysis
 - Python